kanchansimlandi1998/wordpress-website/README.md

-# wordpress-website
+# alongkari_jewellery
-It a wordpress project.
+This is a wordpress project